backstage/backstage/packages/catalog-model/api-report.md

     enforce(entity: Entity): Promise<Entity>;
     }

-// Warning: (ae-missing-release-tag) "ORIGIN_LOCATION_ANNOTATION" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const ORIGIN_LOCATION_ANNOTATION = "backstage.io/managed-by-origin-location";

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "parseEntityName" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function parseEntityName(ref: EntityRef, context?: EntityRefContext): EntityName;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "parseEntityRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "parseEntityRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "parseEntityRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function parseEntityRef(ref: EntityRef, context?: {
     defaultKind: string;